ammar-mansuri/safencrypt/Readme.md

 ## Notes

 1. Through out the library, the algorithms are used in the specified notation "AES_GCM_128_NoPadding".
 The breakdown of which is Algorithm+Mode+KeyLength+Padding.

+2. The library doesn't allow to use a custom generated key.
+When using the library user is just provided with options from generate a secure random symmetric key or generating a key from a password.
+Please refer to  Key Generation section to have a practical overview.

-2. The library uses safe defaults for the creation of Initialization Vector (IV) during encryption, which is returned back to the user for further usage (decryption).
+3. The library uses safe defaults for the creation of Initialization Vector (IV) during encryption, which is returned back to the user for further usage (decryption).

-3. The default Algorithm of the library, unless specified by the user, is "AES_GCM_128_NoPadding".
+4. The default Algorithm of the library, unless specified by the user, is "AES_GCM_128_NoPadding".
 If you dont specify the algorithm in parameter of the encryption/decryption builder, it will automatically pick the DEFAULT one.

 ```java
     SafEncrypt.symmetricEncryption()